paulremo/NRPMHandbook/02_NRPMHandbook/system/handbook/reliability_prediction/systematic_failure_modelling.md

 **Applicability at different levels**

 The modelling has been performed top down, starting at satellite level and going down to subsystem level only in a second step.
-As discussed in {ref}`Annex A <syst_annex_a>`, an important assumption behind this approach is the shape of the anomaly occurrence model.
+As discussed in Annex A of this part, an important assumption behind this approach is the shape of the anomaly occurrence model.
 It is independent of the considered subsystem, which is certainly not true in reality.
 As a result, even though it is mathematically possible to derive a time dependent anomaly rate per subsystem simply by multiplying the satellite level anomaly occurrence model with the conditional probability of each subsystem given anomaly occurrence, but the distribution of anomalies over time should be treated with caution when following this approach (see also {numref}`syst_11_9_4_2`).

 Going down only to subsystem level avoids the complexities arising due to redundancy implemented at equipment level: The data preparation would have been much more demanding at this level.
 The effect of redundancy is implicit in the classification by severity but cannot be made explicit based on the data used for modelling.